EduardYan/weather-terminal-app/README.md

 python3 index.py
 ```

 __But, you should have an openweathermap account in order to receive the data.
 This website needs a key to be able to access the data.
-So you can create an account here.
-After creating it, you can access your access keys here.
+So you can create an account [openweathermap.org](here).
+After creating it, you can access your access keys [home.openweathermap.org/api_keys](here).
 Register with your account and you will see an access key.
 You can use that default key or create a new one.__

 __Then copy that key and create an environment variable with the name APPID and the value of your key.__